 A Citizen’s Income is an unconditional, automatic and nonwithdrawable payment to each individual as a right of citizenship.

-(A Citizen’s Income is sometimes called a Basic Income (BI) or a Citizen’s Income (CI))
+(A Citizen’s Basic Income is sometimes called a Basic Income (BI) or a Citizen’s Income (CI))

-- ‘Automatic’: Someone’s Citizen’s Income would be paid weekly or monthly, automatically.
+- ‘Automatic’: Someone’s Citizen’s Basic Income would be paid weekly or monthly, automatically.